TechHireWorkshops/React-the-first/README.md

 	import React, {useState} from 'react'

-Our hooke will be declared like so:
+Our hook will be declared like so:

 	const [name, setName] = useState('Jordan Walke')